khshaik/EncyrptionAlgorithms/README.md

 # EncyrptionAlgorithms – MD5, SHA256, SHA512, PBKDF2, BCrypt, SCrypt, Kerberos, RSA, AES, DES, Digital Signatures, SSL Certificates.

-Learn Java Secure Hashing algorithms in-depth.
 A secure password hash is an encrypted sequence of characters obtained after applying certain algorithms and manipulations on user-provided password, which are generally very weak and easy to guess.
 There are many such hashing algorithms in Java which can prove really effective for password security.
 Please remember that once this password hash is generated and stored in the database, you can not convert it back to the original password.
 Each time user login into the application, you have to regenerate password hash again and match with the hash stored in the database.
 So, if the user forgot his/her password, you will have to send him a temporary password and ask him to change it with his new password.
 It’s common nowadays, right?

 # MD5 algorithm
 A widely used hash function producing a 128-bit hash value.
 Although MD5 was initially designed to be used as a cryptographic hash function, it has been found to suffer from extensive vulnerabilities.
 It can still be used as a checksum to verify data integrity, but only against unintentional corruption.
 It remains suitable for other non-cryptographic purposes, for example for determining partition for a particular key in a partitioned database.MD5 was designed by Ronald Rivest in 1991 to replace an earlier hash function MD4 and was specified in 1992 as RFC 1321.